 - [33:56] – Jay offers some strategies to help you build a tribe.
 Some of his insights include trying not to appeal to everybody and being consistent with your timing.

 - [39:59] – How would Jay apply the idea of forming or changing habits to content creation and consumption?

 - [42:54] – Jay talks about similarities between Gary Vaynerchuk and Donald Trump’s abilities to provide a sense of “intimacy through attention.”
 Others who have this skill include Chris Brogan and Bill Clinton.

 - [45:11] – What should listeners do as a next step?
 Jay offers a free gift of a guide of 13 words not to use when talking to a customer.
-You can get your copy by filling out the form at this link.

 - [46:26] – How can someone work with Jay directly?

 Hello and welcome to Marketing Speak, I’m your host Stephan Spencer.
 Today we have Jay Baer with us.
 Jay is a renowned business strategist, keynote speaker and New York Times best-selling author of five books including his latest, Hug Your Haters.
 He’s the founder of the strategy consulting firm Convince and Convert.
 Jay travels the world helping businesses get and keep more customers.
 He’s advised more than 700 companies since 1994 including Caterpillar, Nike, Allstate and 31 of the Fortune 500.
 Jay, it’s great to have you on the show.

 I’m delighted to be here, it’s gonna be fantastic.

 Let’s talk a bit about your latest book, Hug Your Haters.
 I love the premise of that, I think that’s very spiritual.
 Do you consider yourself a spiritual marketer or more of a conscious marketer than most?